SheZow: Broadcast

 In the United States, it was added to the schedule lineup of the Hub Network (now Discovery Family) on 1 June 2013 and aired on Discovery Family until 27 December 2015.
 In the United Kingdom, the series was on Kix in 2016 (later became Pop Max).
-It is shown on 10 Peach (formerly Eleven) and 7TWO in Australia.
+It is shown on Eleven and 7TWO in Australia.
 Series 1 was streaming on Netflix from 2015 to 2017.

 Reception

 The show was considered controversial by several Christian groups for using cross-dressing and transvestism as a source of humour, with One Million Moms, an affiliate of the American Family Association being one of the groups targeting it.
 In response, series creator Obie Scott Wade stated, "SheZow is not transgendered.
 He's a boy, his gender never changes, he's just trapped in a silly costume."
 He also added that he does not find it child-inappropriate at all, because the idea came to him in his youth.